• Skip to primary navigation

 Haluski is a quick and easy Eastern European meal featuring buttery fried cabbage and noodles.

-Being raised in a Wisconsin family of German heritage, I ate my fair share of buttered egg noodles growing up.
+Being raised in a Wisconsin family of German heritage, I ate my fair share of buttery egg noodles growing up.
 Buttered noodles with cabbage?
 Nope.
 Buttered noodles with sausage?
 Nope.
-Just buttered noodles, I was a pretty picky kid.
-Thankfully my tastebuds have since evolved to enjoy dishes like Haluski, which, in my humble opinion, is the ultimate buttered noodle meal!
+Just noodles with lots of butter.
+I was a pretty picky kid.
+Thankfully my tastebuds have since evolved to enjoy delicious comfort food like Haluski, which, in my humble opinion, is the ultimate buttered noodle meal!

 What is Haluski

-Haluski is an easy Eastern European dish that has roots in many different countries.
-It is particularly popular with Polish and Slovak nationalities, however, due to the simplistic nature of the base-recipe, there are as many different ways to make haluski as there are claims of origin.
+Traditional haluski is an easy main dish from Eastern Europe that has roots in many different countries.
+It is particularly popular with Polish and Slovak nationalities, however, due to the simplistic nature of the base recipe, there are as many different ways to make this delicious dish as there are claims of origin.

-Though it can be baked, I love making haluski as an easy stovetop meal in a large non-stick skillet (affiliate link).
-I begin by searing sliced Polish sausage until browned and cooked through, then in the same skillet cabbage and onion are slowly sauteed in a generous amount of butter until tender and beginning to brown.
-At this point, the sausage, cabbage, onion, and egg noodles can be combined and served.
+Begin by adding the Polish sausage to your large frying pan and saute until browned and cooked through.
+Next, in the same skillet cabbage and onion are slowly sauteed in a generous amount of butter until tender and golden brown.
+At this point, the seared sausage, tender cabbage, onion, and cooked noodles can be combined and served.

-Tip: When chopping cabbage for haluski, I cut the cabbage in half and then into quarters.
+Tip: When chopping cabbage for haluski, I cut the cabbage in half with a sharp knife and then into quarters.
 When it is quartered the core is more exposed and easier to remove from the cabbage leaves.
 Once the core is removed, I cut one more time into eights, then chop the leaves for sauteing.
-For step by step photos, check out my how to cut cabbage tutorial.
+For step-by-step photos, check out my how to cut cabbage tutorial.

 Haluski with Fried Cabbage and Noodles